Fair Warning Excerpt

 “Robbery-Homicide Division,” Mattson said.

-I didn’t write about LAPD per se but ten years ago I did.
-I knew that the elite squads worked out of the downtown headquarters and RHD, as it was called, was the elite of the elite.
+I didn’t write about the LAPD per se, but in the past I had.
+I knew that the elite squads worked out of the downtown headquarters, and RHD, as it was called, was the elite of the elite.